Our clinical genetics service serves over five million people. Our team works together to offer accurate information and support.

 - obtaining a family history

 - consent taking and counselling skills associated with providing information and results.

-You can find the timetable for the course here (Word 15Kb).
+You can download the timetable for the course (PDF 342Kb).
 For more information and how to book, see the course flyer (PDF 186Kb).